Breastfeeding and ART Safety as Prevention of HIV-1 transmission through breastfeeding.

 HIV-1 free survival (infant alive and not infected by HIV-1) and infant death were secondary measures of efficacy results.

-All HIV-1NATs were performed in laboratories certified by the AIDS Division (DAIDS) Virology Quality Assurance Program.
+All HIV-1NATs were performed in laboratories certified by the Division of AIDS (DAIDS) Virology Quality Assurance Program.

 The DAIDS Table for Adverse Event Severity in Adults and Pediatric, 1.0 version of 2004 (clarification in August of 2009) was used to classify adverse events.19